North Jersey Coed Softball League Rules

 Designated Runners

-- Must be male-for-male and female-for-female.
+- Pinch runners must be male-for-male and female-for-female

 Fifth Infielder